Tameness of actions on finite rank median algebras

-A natural question is which continuous actions of $G$ on a topological space $X$ can be represented as a $G$-subspace of $B_{V^*}$ for a certain Banach space $V$ from a nice class of (low-complexity) spaces.
+A natural question is which continuous actions of $G$ on a topological space $X$ can be represented as a $G$-subspace of $B_{V^*}$ for a certain Banach space $V$ from a well-behaved class of (low-complexity) spaces.
 If $V$ is a Rosenthal Banach space then the $G$-space $X$ is said to be \textbf{Rosenthal representable}.
 If, in addition, $X$ is compact then the dynamical system $(G,X)$ is said to be WRN (\textit{Weakly Radon-Nikodym}) \cite{GM-rose}.
 In particular, for trivial $G$, this defines the class of WRN compact spaces, which contains the class of all \textit{Radon-Nikodym} (e.g., \textit{Eberlein}) compact spaces (recall that these are classes of all compact spaces which are representable on Asplund (resp. reflexive) Banach spaces).
-Theorem \ref{t:FiniteRankTame} below shows that every compact finite rank median space is WRN.
-The double arrow space is a compact linearly ordered topological space (hence, rank 1 median space) which is WRN but not RN.